 Top 10 Country Christmas Songs

-Merry Christmas!!
-That most wonderful time of the year is here, and the hustle and bustle of shopping, parties and tree-trimming is keeping you busy.
-But you can’t have the holidays without music, so The Boot has made our list — and checked it twice — and come up with our picks for the Top 10 Country Christmas Songs of all time!
+The most wonderful time of the year is here, and the hustle and bustle of shopping, parties and tree-trimming is probably keeping you busy.
+But you can't have the holidays without music!

-Willie wrote this holiday lament and first gave it to Roy Orbison, who had a huge hit with it in 1963.
-Nelson recorded it as the title cut of his first Christmas album in 1978 and since then, 'Pretty Paper' has been recorded by dozens of artists, including Chris Isaak, Carly Simon and Kenny Chesney.
+Nelson wrote this holiday lament and first gave it to Roy Orbison, who had a huge hit with it in 1963.
+The Red Headed Stranger recorded it as the title cut of his first Christmas album in 1978, and since then, "Pretty Paper" has been recorded by dozens of artists, including Chris Isaak, Carly Simon and Kenny Chesney.
 Its message of folks getting too caught up in holiday shopping and failing to spread good will during the holidays rings true in any economy.

 This mid-20th-century classic comes out of the same rural tradition as Wynonna and Naomi Judd, making the popular bluegrass tune an instant favorite.
 The blended voices of mother and daughter rise like a mist out of the Kentucky mountains.
 Other neo-traditionalists including Emmylou Harris and Patty Loveless have also recorded it, ensuring the song's popularity for years to come.